So you’re going to be (or recently became) a new father! Congrats!

 “I wanted to do at least 50% of the work, but I wasn’t successful.”

 It’s hard to watch someone you love struggle.
 Creating and nurturing new life can take a tremendous toll on a woman, both physically and emotionally.
-Even with the best intentions of sharing the load, you may have to settle for just providing her with as much support as you can.
+Even with the best intentions of sharing the load, you may have to settle for just providing her with as much support as you can in your role as a new father.

 Not knowing what to do that could be more helpful and watching my wife struggle with breastfeeding at the same time.
 I wanted to do at least 50% of the work but I wasn’t successful.
 I was able to feed our baby with pumped breast milk in a bottle to give my wife a break, which was probably the most useful thing I remember doing. –Eric